 RKE2 can be installed in an air-gapped environment with two different methods.
-You can either deploy via the rke2-airgap-images tarball, or by using a private registry.
+You can either deploy via the rke2-airgap-images tarball release artifact, or by using a private registry.

 All files mentioned in the steps can be obtained from the assets of the desired released rke2 version here.
 If running on an SELinux enforcing air-gapped node, you must first install the necessary SELinux policy RPM before performing these steps.
 See our RPM Documentation to determine what you need.